As with all growing things, The Hermitage garden never stands still.

 In 1819, the Hermitage mansion was underway and the Jacksons needed a new garden.
 At the recommendation of a friend, Andrew Jackson hired the English gardener, William Frost, to plan it.

 The garden was designed as a typical, foursquare English garden, common in Europe since the Middle Ages, consisting of four quadrants and circular center beds.
 These were planted with flowers, herbs, shrubs, vines, vegetables, berries and fruit trees.
 Though very few early descriptions of the garden at The Hermitage exist, it is known that Rachel purchased flowering plants including geraniums, daisies, wallflowers and polyanthus from Cincinnati to add to the garden in 1825.

 When Rachel Jackson died in 1828, Andrew had her buried in the garden.
-Originally, a small grave house covered her burial place but, in 1831, architect David Morrison designed a tomb modeled after a Grecian monument for to replace it.
+Originally, a small grave house covered her burial place but in 1831, architect David Morrison designed a tomb modeled after a Grecian monument to replace it.
 Later Andrew Jackson was buried beneath the tomb.
 Other family members were buried in an adjoining plot.

 The garden may have been redesigned several times.
 In 1988, archaeologists noted two brick edged beds under the library wing of the mansion.
 These may have been flowerbeds, covered when the house was enlarged in 1831.